Pitcharatch/test_calculator/README.md

 # test_calculator
-## skibidi sigma alpha male
+## DIP_calculator
-skbidi toilet is the most sugma creature in the universe
+This poject is one of the AI subject